-- At the end of the course students should be able to apply basic principles, algorithms and technologies of (team) document preparation and production, namely as an author of technical documents (bachelor, diploma or dissertation thesis, course presentation materials, program documentation, web presentation or for quality database publication).
+- At the end of the course students should be able to apply basic principles, algorithms and technologies of (team) document preparation and production, namely as an author of technical documents (thesis, course presentation materials, program documentation, web presentation or for quality database publication).
 Students will use typesetting system TeX suite of programs.

 Students will be able to pick up and work with appropriate tools and software packages used in the electronic documents' development cycle and preparation of above specified document types.

-- Typesetting, typography.
+- Typesetting.
+Typesetting, typography.
 Basic principles, rules for Czech and English.
+Terminology.